2023 NFL Draft | Levis finally picked in second round

 WHO'S ON THE CLOCK IN THE SECOND ROUND?

-The Steelers, Arizona Cardinals and Detroit Lions have the first three picks in Round 2.

 The Los Angeles Rams (36th overall) and Miami Dolphins (51st) jump into action in Round 2 after being spectators on Thursday night.
-The Rams traded away their first-round pick and the Dolphins were punished by the league for tampering.
+The Rams selected guard Steve Avila from TCU.

 The Denver Broncos (67th) and Cleveland Browns (74th) must wait for the third round, barring a trade to move up.

-AP College Football Writer Ralph Russo breaks down all 31 first-round picks, including Alabama defensive tackle Jalen Carter, who was once projected to be the first overall pick and went ninth to the Philadelphia Eagles.
+AP College Football Writer Ralph Russo breaks down all 31 first-round picks.

-Carter’s stock dropped after pleading no contest to two misdemeanors (reckless driving and racing) and being sentenced to a year of probation and community service in March on charges related to an automobile accident that killed a Georgia teammate and football staffer.

 Young, Stroud, Alabama linebacker Will Anderson Jr. (Texans), Richardson and Illinois cornerback Devon Witherspoon (Seattle Seahawks) were the top five selections, while Kansas State defensive end Felix Anudike-Uzomah was the last player picked in the first round by the Super Bowl champions Kansas City Chiefs.